shahdragab26/CoHub/README.md

-# CoHub
-CoHub is a web site designed to streamline the process of finding and booking workspace rooms.
-The platform features images of the workspace, a room booking system, and a detailed list of available services.
-It provides an easy and user-friendly way for professionals to access the perfect service for their needs.
+The primary objective of this project is to develop a website for the health unit that provides essential information about its branches, clinics, and doctors, along with medical awareness articles and events.
+The website will also include an admin page that allows authorized users to input and update data for events and blogs, and a contact page for visitors to get in touch with the unit